jacobjerris/DatabasesProject/README.md

 /*
-        To change the variable "connectionSTR" you'll need to right click on the connection that you want to connect to under "MySQL Connections" and select "Copy JDBC Connection String to Clipboard" and paste that string into "connectionSTR" the alternative is to replace the n-number with your own MySQL username */
+        To change the variable "connectionSTR" you'll need to right click on the connection that you want to connect to under "MySQL Connections" on the home page and select "Copy JDBC Connection String to Clipboard" and paste that string into "connectionSTR" the alternative is to replace the n-number with your own MySQL username */